Mount Laurel Detention Hearing Lawyer

 If the court determines, based on clear and convincing evidence, that no conditions or bail will ensure the defendant’s appearance, preserve justice, or protect public safety, it may order that the defendant be detained pending trial.

-When You Are Facing Pretrial Detention, The Law Office of John B. Brennan Can Help
+When You Are Facing Pretrial Detention, A Dedicated Mount Laurel Detention Hearing Lawyer at The Law Office of John B. Brennan Can Help

 Even when you are charged with a crime that carries a presumption of pretrial release, you need experienced legal representation to ensure that you maintain your freedom during your criminal proceeding.
 I have the expertise to persuasively make various arguments in favor of your release, including: